aabewhite/Jack/README.md

 // An enhanced scriptable ObservableObject class PingPongScripted : JackedObject {
     @Stack var score = 0
-    private lazy var jxc = jack() // a JXObject bound to this instance

     /// - Returns: true if a point was scored func pong() throws -> Bool {
         // evaluate the javascript with "score" as a readable/writable property